edthedev/presentation-ansible/outline.md

 ## Raw ideas

-Take inventory - versions, hosts in groups, hosts with certain software installed Apply updates
+Example: Take inventory - versions, hosts in groups, hosts with certain software installed

-Once time commands for each of these would be awesome for our slides.
+Example: Apply updates on Ubuntu

-Add windows examples
+Example: Apply updates on Windows

-Add yea/no Puppet can do this
+Idea: Add yes/no Puppet can do this, for most examples (or just highlight the bits that Puppet does not do.)
- for most examples
+    Not to rag on Puppet, but to help people understand how Ansible is a more extensive product.